University of Houston Tuition and Fees

 Post-Graduation Median Earnings

-Graduates of the University of Houston earn a median salary that’s slightly higher than the national average.
-According to the U.S. Department of Education’s College Scorecard, UH graduates earn $59,580.
-By comparison, the national average earnings of a four-year college graduate is $55,260.
+Graduates of the University of Houston earn a median salary that’s slightly lower than the national average.
+According to the U.S. Department of Education’s College Scorecard, UH graduates earn $62,000.
+By comparison, the national average earnings of a four-year college graduate is $68,516 for 2024 graduates.

 Bottom Line

-The University of Houston offers students a wide variety of majors to choose from at a top research institution.
-The University of Houston cost is below the national average, and a majority of students receive financial assistance to help pay for their education.
+The University of Houston offers students a wide variety of majors to choose from at a highly rated research institution.
+The University of Houston cost is somewhat below the national average, and a majority of students receive financial assistance to help pay for their education.
+For those who need financing, student loans can help cover the cost of University of Houston tuition.

 SoFi private student loans offer competitive interest rates for qualifying borrowers, flexible repayment plans, and no origination fees.